wp-plugins/squirrly-seo/readme.txt

 * Compatible with Wp Fastest Cache plugin, WP Super Cache
 * Added Tag to Meta Keyword option in Settings
 * Fixed some bugs related to SEO Audit
+* Fixed the og:image issue for featured post images in WP4

 = 3.3.3 =
 * Added the new Google Analytics tracking code